 You can duplicate the Beaver Builder layout to a new page on your site without the need to save it as a layout template.

 Use prebuilt rows

 You can choose from dozens of prebuilt rows to add to your content.
 You can think of prebuilt rows as micro-content layout templates, but they are accessed in a different location in the Content panel.

 Save individual rows, columns, and modules

 You can save and export individual rows, columns, or modules.
-If you save them as global objects, you can make a change in one place and the change is reflected everywhere else in the same site.
+If you save them as global objects, you can make a change in one place and the change is reflected everywhere else on the same site.